Can beginners ski in Switzerland?

 - Bettmeralp, Riederalp and Fiescheralp (Upper Rhone valley) belong to the ski area “Aletsch Arena”.
 All villages have ski schools.
 The Blätz lift in the valley is ideal for children.

 - The Matter valley.
-Easy pistes are available near the villages of Täsch, Randa and Grächen.
+Easy pistes are available near the villages Täsch, Randa and Grächen.
 For example: there are 4 children's ski parks at Hannigalp above Grächen.

 - Meiringen (Hasli valley).
 The Meiringen-Hasliberg ski area has a great children's and beginners' area: Skihäsliland Bidmi.
 The local ski schools offer many classes and tailor-made events.